 “Life is happening to me and there is nothing I can do about it.
 Life is not on my side.
 I did not ask to get sick and I have no control over this situation.
 No one understands, no one truly helps, nobody cares.
 How did this happen to me, this is devastating, I am stuck with this poor health.”

 Been there done that.
-You will never hear judgement from me on that kind of thinking.
+You will never hear judgment from me on that kind of thinking.
 Having chronic illness, pain and isolation was by far the hardest thing I have ever done in my lifetime.
 It stinks, no getting around it.
 So, I get it, but these thoughts keep us sicker than we need to be, they keep us in a state of hopelessness which feeds the illness.

 In all honesty, no one is going to truly get it.
 You will find others who have your particular disease and you will find similar stories but you will not find anyone who has walked your exact path in life so they can feel what you feel.
 It will never happen.
 What you can find is support from others who have walked a similar path.
 Tremendous support can come from someone who is either in the heat of the battle or has moved through it.
 Make a pact to moan, groan and whine for 15 minutes then transition on to solutions and encouragement for the situation.
-Personally I felt like I needed hours to whine but with years of illness and practice I was able to shorten my time realizing I was just making it harder on myself to even have to listen to myself.
+Personally, I felt like I needed hours to whine but with years of illness and practice, I was able to shorten my time realizing I was just making it harder on myself to even have to listen to myself.

 “Problems cannot be solved with the same mind-set that created them.”
 Albert Einstein